tomgxz/Kraken/REPORT.md

   // endsource
   ```

-  The asynchronous function `waitForNotSaving` also makes use of the `sleep` function to ensure that the program waits until the current save has finished before executing another one.
+  The asynchronous function `waitForNotSaving` also uses the `sleep` function to ensure that the program waits until the current save has finished before executing another one.
 It checks the `.localnav-item.four` element for the `data-kraken-savestate` tag and delays by 100 milliseconds before checking again if it has the tag.

   ```js
   // await function used to ensure that multiple saves are not occuring